 If your job requires you to stare at a screen all day, you probably hold a lot of tension in between your eyebrows.
 When I can't quite squash my squint, I head to FaceLove for the most relaxing head, neck, and yes, facial massage you could imagine—then, straight to sleep!

 While building up stress and de-stressing take time, there are a few products that keep me at peace day to day.
 Below, shop a few of the must-haves I’ve acquired over the past decade of surviving, thriving, and commuting via the MTA in NYC.

 It wasn't until I moved to NYC that I realized how much I actually appreciate nature.
-Keeping a few succulents and potted plants in my home provide a happy medium between the concrete jungle and an actual jungle and require very little effort to sustain life.
+Keeping a few succulents and potted plants in my home provides a happy medium between the concrete jungle and an actual jungle and requires very little effort to sustain life.

 After a really stressful day, I like to come home to my apartment and immediately light a candle.
 Then, I'll either take it into the bathroom and enjoy a bubble bath or put it in my bedroom for a few minutes before going to sleep.
-The Wake scent smells like the ocean and is my absolute favorite.
+Lavender is always a favorite.

 Weighted blankets are something you have to experience to believe.
 If you are a restless sleeper or are sensitive to dramatic changes in weather, I'll borrow a phrase from my colleague Nicole and say: Trust me, buy this.